 Kirsten Rulf

-Kirsten Rulf joined IPPI as a Visiting Fellow working with the Israeli Civil Service Commission at the Prime Minister’s Office in October 2018.
+Kirsten Rulf was a Visiting Fellow at IPPI working with the Israeli Civil Service Commission at the Prime Minister’s Office in October 2018.

 Since graduating with her Master’s degree of public policy from the Harvard Kennedy School in 2017, Kirsten has been working as an Artificial Intelligence and Ethics Fellow at the Harvard Law School and has simultaneously co-founded and led a new research center for strategy and policy making on the issue area of Autonomous Vehicles at Harvard University.
 The center is a result of her research conducted as part of her master’s thesis, which uses a novel approach towards utilizing machine learning to fill voids in the autonomous vehicles policy-making process.